Victoria Memorial metro station

-The Victoria Memorial Metro Station is located on the Red Line of the Hyderabad Metro.
+The Victoria Memorial Metro Station is located on the Red Line of the Hyderabad Metro, India.
 It is part of Corridor I of Hyderabad metro starting from Miyapur and was opened to public on 24 September 2018.

 Etymology

 This metro station is named after Victoria Memorial Home (Saroornagar-e-Mahal), constructed in 1901 by Nizam, Mahbub Ali Khan, Asaf Jah VI.
 It is located near Sri Khilla Maisamma Temple.